ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services API also delivers events regarding the lifetime of a connection and changes in the available network links, which were not previously made explicit in the Socket API.

 Using asynchronous events allows for a more natural interaction model when establishing connections and transferring data.
-Events in time more closely reflect the nature of interactions over networks, as opposed to how the Sockets API represent network resources as file system objects that may be temporarily unavailable.
+Events in time more closely reflect the nature of interactions over networks, as opposed to how the Socket API represent network resources as file system objects that may be temporarily unavailable.

 Separate from events, callbacks are also provided for asynchronous interactions with the API not directly related to events on the network or network interfaces.